 'A brother, he lives in LA.
 Do you have any siblings?'

-'No... well a foster brother.
+'No... well yeah, a brother my Dad and step Mon adopted.
 Is your brother a psychologist as well?'

 Blaine chuckled.
 'He's actually an actor, had a few minor roles but mainly theater.
 Are you in a relationship Kurt?'

 Oh here we go.
 The dreaded 'relationship' question.
 Why were people so obsessed about everyone else's love life?
 Being with someone wasn't a guarantee to happiness.
 Trust this stupid Blaine guy to hit on a sore spot; it took him all of fifteen minutes.
 He sensed my discomfort at being asked the question and quietly said my name, prompting me for an answer.

 Lie.
 Just say yes.
 That you've been dating your High School sweetheart for eight years and you plan on marrying her and producing a whole load of annoying children.
 He doesn't even know you so what does it matter?

 But something was telling me that it would be a bad idea.
 One lie leads onto another and before you know it everything you say is made up and there's no going back.
 What's the worst that can happen by telling the truth?
 I'll feel embarrassed?
 So what, this Doctor probably already thinks I'm a stupid waste of space, I may as well confirm it for him and give him an amusing anecdote to tell in the staff room.

 'I'm gay,' I whispered eventually, looking down at the carpet.